aubricot/computer_vision_with_eol_images/README.md

 * [Sandler et al. 2018](https://arxiv.org/abs/1801.04381).
 Inverted Residuals and Linear Bottlenecks: Mobile Networks for Classification, Detection and Segmentation." arXiv.
 * [Sharma 2019](medium.com/analytics-vidhya/image-classification-vs-object-detection-vs-image-segmentation-f36db85fe81).
 Image Classification vs. Object Detection vs. Image Segmentation.
 Medium.
 23 Feb 2020.
 * [Szegedy et al. 2015](https://arxiv.org/abs/1512.00567).
 Rethinking the Inception Architecture for Computer Vision. arXiv.

+## License
+**Code**
+Code in this repository is released under the [MIT license](https://github.com/aubricot/computer_vision_with_eol_images/blob/master/LICENSE).
+More information is available at the [Open Source Initiative](https://opensource.org/licenses/MIT).
+**Images**
+All images used in this repository and notebooks contained therein are licensed under [Creative Commons](https://creativecommons.org/licenses/).
+EOL content is freely available to the public.
+More information about re-use of content hosted by EOL is available at [EOL Terms of Use](https://eol.org/docs/what-is-eol/terms-of-use) and [EOL API Terms of Use](https://eol.org/docs/what-is-eol/terms-of-use-for-eol-application-programming-interfaces).
+Specific attribution information for EOL images used for training and testing models is available in bundle URLs containing "breakdown_download" found within notebooks.